qiskit-community/qiskit-experiments/docs/index.rst

         ^^^^^^^

         These individual how-to recipes provide short and direct solutions to some commonly asked questions for Qiskit Experiments users.
 You'll find in these recipes:

-        * How to save and retrieve experiment data
+        * How to :doc:`instantiate experiment data for an existing experiment <howtos/new_experimentdata>`
-        * How to customize the appearance of your figures
+        * How to :doc:`customize the splitting of circuits into jobs <howtos/job_splitting>`

         +++

         .. button-ref:: howtos/index
             :expand:
             :color: secondary
-            :click-parent:

             To the how-to recipes